sema0205/OMFLParser/README.md

 ## Parser

-The purpose of the work is to implement the OMFL format parser.

-The parser should
+The parser does

-- Validate the correctness of the file according to the OMFL format
+- Validates the correctness of the file according to the OMFL format
-- Read data from a file into an object whose class has an interface that allows you to get a section or value by key.
+- Reads data from a file into an object whose class has an interface that allows you to get a section or value by key.
-- What interface the parser should have is described in the tests
+- What interface the parser has is described in the tests

 ## Tests